Man pleads guilty to murder of USC students from China

 Wu was found slumped over in the passenger seat, shot in the chest.
 QU staggered out of the car to a nearby home, where he collapsed.

 The murders, which prosecutors say came during a robbery gone wrong, sent shockwaves through the campus.
-USC says it has the largest number of international students at any major U.S. university.
+USC has said it has the largest number of international students at any major U.S. university.

-USC had more than 7,200 international students enrolled in 2011 out of a total of nearly 37,000, with the largest group from China, according to the school's website.
+USC had more than 7,200 international students enrolled in 2011 out of a total of nearly 37,000, with the largest group from China, the school's website said.

 The crimes also sparked a debate over whether USC had provided adequate security in the neighborhoods adjacent to the urban campus, where many students live.